 The AIR meets conditions (1-3), as they admit.
-What they introduce is this "constitutivity" condition; although non-epistemic values play a legitimate, even necessary role in scientific reasoning, they do not play a "constitutively necessary" role, and so the VFI is unscathed.
-"Constitutively necessary" here is defined as "necessary for pursuing some epistemic goal, and not some practical or ethical goal" in an "(imaginary) epistemically ideal situation" (146-147).
-But the AIR shows that the weighing of inductive risks is a pervasive requirement in any science involving ampliative inferences with foreseeable real-world consequences.
-It is not only valid in epistemically
+What they introduce is this "constitutivity" condition; although non-epistemic values play a legitimate, even necessary role in scientific reasoning, they do not play a constitutive role, and so the VFI is unscathed.
+I find that this idea is not particularly clear nor well-motivated.
+More importantly, it relies on an abstraction that has no relevance to the kinds of decisions scientists make in practice (C).
+An ideal for scientists must be able to guide scientific practice.
+Labeling parts of

-25Hudson (2021) pursues a unique strategy for defending the VFI, which in turn has received a thorough and convincing reply from Douglas and Elliott (2022).
+20Hudson [2021] pursues a unique strategy for defending the VFI, which in turn has received a thorough and convincing reply from Douglas and Elliott [2022].
 According to Hudson, denying the VFI will exacerbate the replication crisis.
 Some of the same confusions from the earlier article persist, such as Hudson's confusion of the AIR with the background assumptions version of the underdetermination argument.
-Douglas and Elliott (2022) point out that Hudson conflates "value-laden" with "biased," while Hudson's (2022) reply doubles down, dogmatically asserting that values inevitably lead to bias.
+Douglas and Elliott [2022] point out that Hudson conflates "value-laden" with "biased" (D), while Hudson's [2022] reply doubles down, dogmatically asserting that values inevitably lead to bias.